 * I so want to make a joke about giving footage that 50’s look, but I fear what is purely a joke, will be interpreted as something political.

-6 responses to “Romney’s campaign used Final Cut Pro X, with help from Crumplepop”
+6 replies on “Romney’s campaign used Final Cut Pro X, with help from Crumplepop”

 It’s one of those situations though that makes me wonder.
 Politics (especially US politics) is such a divisive issue and Crumplepop is a small business.
 How divorced can you make your work from your beliefs/politics?